Mailchimp vs Mailerlite: The email marketing stand-off

 Here’s everything you need to know about Mailchimp and Mailerlite.

-Mailchimp is one of the most popular SaaS companies and is well known for its email marketing capability.
-Its branding is second to none and the feature set within their platform is strong and accessible.
+First, let’s get to know our competitors.
+Mailchimp is one of the most popular SaaS companies and a heavyweight email marketing tool.
+Its feature set is strong and accessible.

 Mailerlite is another SaaS company that’s on the rise.
-While Mailerlite doesn’t have the same reputation as Mailchimp, they have a strong offering and are recognized as one of the fastest-growing SaaS companies.
+While Mailerlite doesn’t have quite the reputation of Mailchimp, they have a strong offering and are recognized as one of the fastest-growing SaaS companies.

 User interface